 Introduction of e-Auction of mining lease brought transparency and additional revenue to States in the form of premium over and above royalty.
+Since the introduction of auction regime in 2015 a total of 154 mines have been successfully auctioned in the country.

-DMF created in 600 districts for the welfare of the people of mining affected area and with its permanent source of funding is bringing positive changes in the lives of people in the mining affected areas of all the mining states.

-NMET is facilitating faster and focused exploration for accurately quantifying the mining wealth of the country.
+- District Mineral Foundation created in 600 districts for the welfare of the people of mining affected area and with its permanent source of funding is bringing positive changes in the lives of people in the mining affected areas of all the mining states.
+1,16,726 number of projects implemented through DMF in the country. - NMET is facilitating faster and focused exploration for accurately quantifying the mining wealth of the country.
+219 exploration projects carried out through NMET.